AbitJoy/courseraproject/README.md

 # courseraproject
 The project made for Coursera

-#I am editing the README file.
-Adding some more details about the project description.
 I am editing the README file.
 Adding some more details about the project description.